couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 * The solution is configured to restore all missing `nuget`packages on every build.
 Therefore the only thing missing now is to build and run the solution.

 >Note:
+>
-	Restoring the missing nuget packages can take some time and is also influenced 	by your network speed.
+>Restoring the missing NuGet Packages can take some time and is also influenced by your network speed.

 #Tutorial Step 1 - 5